25 of the Best Pediatric Endocrinologists Near Me in North Carolina, US

 Duke Children's Endocrinology Creekstone

 As a pediatric endocrinologist, I enjoy caring for children with all endocrine diagnoses, including diabetes mellitus and many other hormone disorders.
 I am particularly interested in pediatric pituitary disorders, including pituitary adenomas and other surgical pituitary-related concerns.
 I am also interested in caring for children with pituitary deficiencies that develop after receiving cranial radiation for brain tumors.
 I value building meaningful relationships with my patients and their families so that we can work together as team to improve their child’s quality of life.
 Interacting with and learning from my young patients is both inspiring and motivating to me a pediatric health care provider.
 On a personal note, I grew up in the Triangle and feel very fortunate to continue to live and work in this beautiful area.
 Outside of work, I enjoy spending time with my family including my husband, two young children, and our doting Golden Retriever, Otto.
-Her top areas of expertise are Septo-Optic Dysplasia, Short Stature (Growth Disorders), Idiopathic Short Stature (ISS), and Familial Short Stature (FSS).
+Her clinical expertise encompasses Septo-Optic Dysplasia, Short Stature (Growth Disorders), Idiopathic Short Stature (ISS), and Familial Short Stature (FSS).

 What is a pediatric endocrinologist?